mirthAI/CIS-UNet/README.md

      ./run_prediction_and_evaluation.sh
      ```
    - Upon successful execution, the `results` directory will be populated with the original segmentation files, predicted segmentation files, and the original CTA volumes for all folds.
    - Concurrently, a comprehensive CSV file detailing the evaluation metrics will be generated.
-This file includes the **Dice coefficient** and **Hausdorff distance**.
+This file includes the **Dice Coefficient** and **Mean Surface Distance**.

 ---